Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/migration/CLI/azuresqlmi-login-migration-using-cli.md

 - Azure Data Studio *(Already installed)*
 - Azure SQL Migration extension for Azure Data Studio

+Currently, only Azure SQL Managed Instance and SQL Server on Azure Virtual Machines targets are supported.

+Completing the database migrations of your on-premises databases to Azure SQL before starting the login migration is ***recommended***.
+It will ensure that the database-level users have already been migrated to the target; therefore the login migration process will perform the user-login mappings synchronization.

 ## Getting Started

 > [!CAUTION]